Farkhunda Muhtaj

-Farkhunda Muhtaj (born November 15, 1997) is an Afghan footballer who plays as a midfielder for Calgary Wild FC of the Northern Super League.
+Farkhunda Muhtaj (فرخنده محتاج; born November 15, 1997) is an Afghan footballer who plays as a midfielder.
 She was the captain of the Afghanistan national team and a key figure in the evacuation of the Afghanistan girls youth team from the country following the 2021 Taliban takeover.

 Early life

 During the Afghan Civil War, Muhtaj's family fled from Afghanistan and sought sanctuary in Pakistan, where they lived without valid papers, and that was where she was born.
 Her family then moved to the Toronto, Ontario suburb of Scarborough in Canada in 2000, when she was two.

 University career

 From 2015 to 2019, she attended York University, playing for the women's soccer team, serving as team captain in 2018 and 2019.
 She scored her first goal on October 25, 2015, against Algoma University.
 In 2018, she led the OUA with 11 assists.
 In 2019, she was named an OUA West Division First-team All-Star for the first time as the Lions won the OUA championship.
 In September 2020, she continued with the team as assistant coach.